cloudburst-ltnrm/worldbank-rf/README.md

 To access the documentation for any function in a package simply type `?function_name` in the console.
 If the exact function name is not known, you can search all available documentation by typing `??function_name`.

 ### Data
 Now that we have R installed, and our packages loaded, we need some data.
 R can load data directly from the internet.
 Let's download a dataset in this repo.
-Please run the line below to download a dataset from a land certification impact evaluation in Ethiopia.
+Please run the line below to download a dataset from an impact evaluation in Africa.
 This is a household level dataset containing a variety of land related indicators including land investment, conflict, governance, land registration, etc. The dataset also contains variables describing household size, income, migration, etc.

 As discussed in the workshop presentation, multiple data processing steps were taken to prepare the data for analysis.
 This primarily involved plot and household-member level variables into household level variables.
 For example, rather than record for each field what crop is grown, a binary variable was created for each crop, indicating whether or not the household grows that crop.
 Other pre-processing included imputing missing data, generally by entering values randomized within one SD of the mean.
 Lastly, we made sure that all categorical variables are in R's [factor type](http://www.stat.berkeley.edu/~s133/factors.html).